Muslim nations slam India over insulting remarks about Islam

 India maintains strong relations with the wealthy sheikhdoms of Qatar and Kuwait, which rely on millions of migrant workers from India and elsewhere in South Asia to serve their tiny local populations and drive the machinery of daily life.
 India also depends on oil-rich Gulf Arab states to power its energy-thirsty economy.

-The remarks also led to anger in India’s archrival and neighbor Pakistan and in Afghanistan.
+The remarks also led to anger in India’s archrival and neighbor, Pakistan, and in Afghanistan.

 On Monday, Pakistan’s Foreign Ministry summoned an Indian diplomat and conveyed Islamabad’s “strong condemnation,” a day after Prime Minister Shahbaz Sharif said the comments were “hurtful” and “India under Modi is trampling religious freedoms & persecuting Muslims.”
+India’s Foreign Ministry responded by calling Pakistan “a serial violator of minority rights” and said it should not engage “in alarmist propaganda and attempting to foment communal disharmony in India.”

+“India accords the highest respect to all religions,” ministry spokesperson Arindam Bagchi said.

-The Islamic Emirate of Afghanistan said the Indian government should not allow “such fanatics to insult …Islam and provoke the feelings of Muslims.”
+Criticism also came from Kabul.
+The Islamic Emirate of Afghanistan said the Indian government should not allow “such fanatics to insult … Islam and provoke the feelings of Muslims.”

 Anti-Muslim sentiments and attacks have risen across India under Modi.
-Last week, U.S. Secretary of State Antony Blinken said India was seeing “rising attacks on people and places of worship,” eliciting a response from New Delhi which called the comments “ill-informed.”
+Last week, U.S. Secretary of State Antony Blinken said India was seeing “rising attacks on people and places of worship,” eliciting a response from New Delhi, which called the comments “ill-informed.”

 More recently, religious tensions have escalated after some Hindu groups went to a local court in northern Varanasi city to seek permission to pray at a 17th century mosque, claiming that it was built by demolishing a temple.
-Critics say these tensions have been further exacerbated by India’s TV channel anchors during raucous debates.
+Critics say these tensions have been further exacerbated by Indian television anchors during raucous debates.

 Associated Press writers Isabel DeBre and Jon Gambrell in Dubai and Munir Ahmad and Rahim Faiez in Islamabad contributed to this report.